ironicbadger/pms-wiki/docs/day-two/top10apps.md

-# Top 10 Self-Hosted apps
+# My Top 10 Self-Hosted apps

 Storing and serving files is all well and good but with a little effort, we can replace dozens of hosted services that don't respect your privacy.
 Here are some of my favourite self-hosted app picks.